tatermysalad/tatermysalad/README.md

 ### :technologist: About Me

-:raised_hand_with_fingers_splayed: I am currently upskilling to move into development from software support.
+:raised_hand_with_fingers_splayed: I am currently working at AvSoft Australia as a Software Developer.

-:telescope: I am currently consolidating my skills and looking into Java
+:telescope: I am currently working in Python and JavaScript in both front and back ends.

 :seedling: I’m currently working on a few personal and work projects.